 Write letters and numbers

-During the year before Kindergarten (roughly 4 years old), I get some sort of curriculum or workbook.
+During the year before Kindergarten (roughly 4 years old but it could be 5 years old for those cut off birthdays), I get some sort of curriculum or workbook.
 This is mostly for my ease of mind as well as to gently prep them for the actual lessons they will begin the following year in Kindergarten.

 During this same year (the one right before Kindergarten), we also have our kids go through Progressive Phonic’s Alphabetti books.
 Progressive Phonics says you can use these books to teach your child the alphabet and how to read all together but we’ve always had the kids know their alphabet and sounds before starting the Alphabetti series.

 As I mentioned, when it comes to anything in the homeschool world, I don’t feel like I can give you a complete guide for teaching your child.
 Each family and each child will vary greatly.

 I talked about what MY family does for preschool but I’d love to hear about what YOU use!
 What are somethings YOU use or do to help your little one prepare for Kindergarten?